ORIE 6365

 102 Upson Hall (Ithaca) and 397 Bloomberg Center (Cornell Tech)

-Latest News: Welcome to the Spring 2026 semester!
-Homework 0 is now available, the submission deadline is January 31.
+Latest News: Homework 2 is now available, the submission deadline is March 14.

 Instructor